 How to get to Ueno Station

-Located on the Yamanote Line, Ueno Station can be easily accessed from many of Tokyo’s other major train stations, including Tokyo, Shinagawa, Shinjuku, and Ikebukuro stations.
+As it’s located on the Yamanote Line, Ueno Station can be easily accessed from many of Tokyo’s other major train stations, including Tokyo, Shinagawa, Shinjuku, and Ikebukuro stations.
 Ueno Station is within walking distance of many local attractions.
-Exits are located on each side of the building for convenience.

 Ueno Station contains two primary levels, as well as an underground station serving the Shinkansen lines.
-The Park Exit to Ueno Park is located on the northwest side of the building.
+The station is quite large, so it’s best to check exit signs before you leave the ticket gates so you can head directly to your destination.

-Coin lockers for luggage storage are conveniently located near the escalators and at each exit.
+If you’re carrying luggage, coin lockers for storage are conveniently located near the escalators and at each exit.

 Things to do around Ueno

-The station’s concourse includes interesting shops and restaurants, such as an Irish pub.
-Both in and around Ueno Station are a number of shopping arcades, including a branch of the famous Hard Rock Café.
+The area around Ueno includes interesting shops and restaurants, such as an Irish pub (The World End) just a few steps from the station.
+You’ll also find a branch of the famous Hard Rock Café in the area.

 Ueno Park is also home to several museums and other educational institutions.
 These include the Tokyo National Museum, the National Museum of Western Art, the National Science Museum, Shitamachi Museum, and the Tokyo Metropolitan Art Museum.
 Japan’s first zoological garden, the Ueno Zoo, is also located there.